-SHOW: Friday, August 2, 9 a.m.
+SHOW: Friday, July 31, 9 a.m.

-SUPERINTENDENTS: Lori-Haff DeLancy 630-327-6736; Amber DeLancy 630-327-6737; Cory Davidson 815-641-8217
+SUPERINTENDENTS: Lori-Haff DeLancy 630-327-6736; Amber DeLancy 630-327-6737; Cory Davidson 815-641-8217; Cassy Stasik 630-999-6342

-Banners and Rosettes: Best in Show, Champion Large Doe, Champion Large Buck, Best 6-Class Rabbit, Champion Small Doe, Champion Small Buck, Best 4-Class Rabbit, Champion Rabbit Meat Pen, Jr. & Sr. Showmanship Class Champion Ribbons: each class.
+Banners and Rosettes: Best in Show, Best 6-Class Rabbit, Best 4-Class Rabbit, Champion Rabbit Meat Pen, Champion Single Fryer, Jr. & Sr. Showmanship Class Champion Ribbons: each class.

 - 1. See Fair Schedule in the front of the fair book for check-in/show/release times. - 2.
 See 4-H show requirements on pages 1-4.
 County Fair Exhibition Livestock Health Requirements page 3, Livestock, #2. - 3.
 Veterinary certification is not required for rabbits, but owner must fill out a health certificate (from Extension office). - 4.
 Two entries MAY be shown in each individual subclass.
 Premiums-see page 4. - 5.
 Exhibitors must be present at time of judging to hold the rabbits in each class. - 6.
 Market type rabbits will be weighed. - 7.
-Shavings will be available at a cost of 50¢ per rabbit. - 8.
-Meat pen shall consist of three (3) rabbits of same breed, same variety brokens (spotted) should all be the same variety as well.
-Rabbits must weigh between 3.5-5.5 lbs. each ( new weight) and under 10 weeks old. - 9.
+Shavings will be available at a cost of 50¢ per rabbit. - 8. \\New Class Single Fryer- single meat class rabbit; must weigh 3.5 to 5.5 pounds and be under 10 weeks old. - 9.
+Meat Pen must weigh between 3.5-5.5 lbs. each and under 10 weeks old.
+Meat Pen shall consist of three (3) rabbits of same breed, same variety brokens (spotted) should all be the same variety as well. - 10.
 4-Class rabbits are the Small Breeds.
 Juniors are under 6 months of age, Seniors are 6 months and older.
 Classes that have 4 or more in a similar breed, may at the discretion of the Superintendent, be separated out.
 6-Class rabbits are Large Breeds.
 Classes that have 4 or more in a similar breed may at the discretion of the Superintendent be separated out.
-Juniors are under 6 months, Intermediate-any large breed rabbit between the ages of 6-8 months old, Senior large breed shall be 9 months of age and older.
-Rabbits must be owned by exhibitor by June 1. - 10.
-Champion Meat Pen to be sold at Livestock Auction with exhibitor to be present during auction. - 11.
-Prior to check-in rabbits need tattoo in left ear; owner needs to know sex, Sr. or Jr., Breed and Health Certificate. - 12.
+Juniors are under 6 months, Intermediate are any large breed rabbit between the ages of 6-8 months old, Senior large breed shall be 9 months of age and older.
+Rabbits must be owned by exhibitor by June 1. - 11.
+Champion Meat Pen to be sold at Livestock Auction with exhibitor to be present during auction. - 12.
+Prior to check-in rabbits need tattoo in left ear; owner needs to know sex, Sr. or Jr., Breed and Health Certificate. - 13.
 Due to the susceptibility of these animals to overheating during the fair, 4-H members are to check and care for their animals numerous times each day.
-For example: water and/or cool them down as necessary. - 13.
+For example: water and/or cool them down as necessary. - 14.
 All cages must be cleaned and all rabbits must be fed/watered by 10 a.m. daily.
-Shavings need to be disposed of in a dumpster, not left on a board or in a pile. - 14.
+Shavings need to be disposed of in a dumpster, not left on a board or in a pile. - 15.
 The following classes are for 4-H youth ages 8-18 years of age as of September 1 of the current 4-H year.